alex-gutev/live_cells/docs-src/docs/basics/two-way-data-flow.md

 print(a.value + 1); // Prints: 101
 ```

-This definition will prove useful when implementing a text field for
+This definition is useful for obtaining string input from the user and
-numeric input.
-In-fact, this library already provides a definition for
-this cell with the
+converting it to an integer.
+In-fact, the
 [`mutableString`](https://pub.dev/documentation/live_cells/latest/live_cells/ParseNumExtension/mutableString.html)
 extension method on `MutableCell`'s holding `int`, `double` and `num`
-values.
+values returns a mutable cell with this behaviour.

 ```dart title="Example of mutableString()"
 final a = MutableCell<num>(0);